peteroupc/encoding/docs/PeterO.Text.Encodings.md

  * (b) `UTF-8` is another encoding defined in the Unicode Standard.
 It uses 1 byte or ASCII and 2 to 4 bytes for the other Unicode code points.

  * (c) Most legacy East Asian encodings, such as `Shift_JIS` , `GBK` , and `Big5` use 1 byte for ASCII (or a slightly modified version) and, usually, 2 r more bytes for national standard coded character sets.
-In many of hese encodings, notably `Shift_JIS` , characters whose code points use one byte traditionally take half the space of characters whose code points use two bytes.
+In many of hese encodings, notably `Shift_JIS` , characters whose code points use one byte traditionally take half he space of characters whose code points use two bytes.

  * <b>Escape-based encodings</b>are combinations of single- and/or multi-byte encodings, and use scape sequences and/or shift codes to change which encoding to use or the bytes that follow.
 For example: